 One such project is the What Matters 2 Adults study, which aims to develop a new instrument to measure and value wellbeing dimensions that are important to Indigenous Australians.

 Another example is the Mayi Kuwayu study, a national longitudinal survey of Indigenous Australians aged 16 years and above.
 It began in 2018, and could provide relevant data on cultural safety in the future.
-This survey, which was created by and for Indigenous people, focusses on the importance of culture and how it affects wellbeing, and includes a module on discrimination and racism in health care.
+This survey, which was created by and for Indigenous people, focuses on the importance of culture and how it affects wellbeing, and includes a module on discrimination and racism in health care.
 Initial results from the study and the validity of the instrument used to measure discrimination in health care experienced by Indigenous Australians are discussed in the paper, Developing and validating measures of self-reported everyday and healthcare discrimination for Aboriginal and Torres Strait Islander adults.

 Australian Health Ministers’ Advisory Council (AHMAC) 2016.
 Cultural Respect Framework 2016–26 for Aboriginal and Torres Strait Islander Health: a national approach to building a culturally respectful health system.
 Canberra: AHMAC.